Weeks-UNC/shapemapper2/README.md

              slow down execution, but can be useful for debugging.
 Default=False

 --nproc <n>  Number of processors to use for sequence alignment (corresponding
-             to Bowtie2's '-p' parameter and STAR's '--runThreadN' parameter).
+             to bowtie2's '-p' parameter and STAR's '--runThreadN' parameter).
              Default=4

 --max-paired-fragment-length <n>
              Maximum distance between aligned ends of non-overlapping mate pairs to be merged into a single read (analogous to bowtie2 '--maxins').
              Default=800

+--max-search-depth <n>
+             Set bowtie2 '-D' parameter.
+If negative, shapemapper calls bowtie2 with a default -D 15.
+Unused with --star-aligner.
+             Default=-1

+--max-reseed <n>
+             Set bowtie2 '-R' parameter.
+If negative, shapemapper calls bowtie2 with a default -R 2.
+Unused with --star-aligner.
+             Default=-1

 --min-depth  <n>
              Minimum effective sequencing depth for including data (threshold must